Hair Relaxers and Uterine Cancer Risk: What You Need to Know

 Experts advise caution, as the available data suggests a need for vigilance when using chemical hair straighteners.

-However, it’s essential to note that this study have not established a direct cause-and-effect relationship between hair relaxer use and uterine fibroids.
+However, it's essential to note that this study has not established a direct cause-and-effect relations